floraison/flor/doc/multi_instance.md

 (Note that I'm using a `FLOR` constant, feel free to use another constant name or another way to point at your flor instance in your Ruby process)

+One could use [foreman](https://github.com/ddollar/foreman) or an equivalent to manage such a multi process setup.

 Flow/execution launching/cancelling/signalling thus happens in the web handling side, while the processing happens in its own side.

+One has to keep in mind that a passive flor, doing no message handling, since it merely places messages in the flor database to get picked by the active flor(s) on the other side, it doesn't see the message circulation that is in fact the flow execution.
+See [below](#launchingwaiting-in-a-multi-instance-setup) for `#launch` / `#wait:` gotchas in multi instance setups.

 ## extending the workflow processing capacity